-This is the first feature in our 6-part series from our COO, "Thinking Like a Tech Company in 2018".
+This is the first feature in our 6-part series from our CPO, "Thinking Like a Tech Company."
 This series highlights the shifts in consumer behavior and its impact on how we do business today.

 The consumer economy has changed.
 As consumers become more dependent and accustomed to a mobile phone-driven lifestyle, businesses have had to adapt.
 A mobile-first business model includes being innovative, scalable, and immediate to customers’ needs.
 This fundamental shift in the consumer mindset is impacting the way B2B products are being sold and purchased in ways that we’ve never seen before.
 We see this in how B2B companies are selling their products, leveraging digital, and (of course) adapting to the mobile-driven consumer.
 This revolution started to make way in the early 2000s with the surge in social media.
 Now, social media is a fundamental part of a company’s engagement through tools like Slack, Salesforce Chatter, HipChat, Skype for Business, and more.
 All of these tools offer a one-step sign-up and an easy onboarding process, allowing their usage to grow at a scalable rate.

 When Facebook introduced an easy, fast way to connect with a community and use its service in 2004, all you needed (at the time) to sign up was a university email address.
 That’s it.
 Sign up, and you can begin using the service.
 Today, Facebook has 2 billion active users.
 What if instead of its easy, one-step signup process, Facebook asked users to fill out a form and wait for a representative to reach out and complete their on boarding process?
 The result would be a bogged-down sign-up process, drastically lower signups, and the inability to grow at the rate which Facebook ultimately found massive success.